Zhibade/unity-outline-effect/README.md

   - *Project Settings* -> *Graphics* -> *Scriptable Render Pipeline Settings*
   - *Project Settings* -> *Quality* -> *Rendering*
 - On any [volume](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@10.2/manual/Volumes.html) in the scene just add the *Outline Effect* override
+- Check the *Enable* checkbox to turn on the effect
 - Change any of the settings as desired